kelseyoros/Web-Design-Challenge/README.md

 # Web-Design-Challenge

 This challenge uses data and visualizations from the python-api-challenge.
 I took the analysis from the previously mentioned challenge and displayed it on a web page.
+This web page was ultimately deployed to GitHub Pages.
+Check out the final product [here](https://kelseyoros.github.io/Web-Design-Challenge/)!

 The website consists of 7 pages total, including:
 * A navigation menu that: